AMReX-Astro/Microphysics/docs/_sources/networks.rst.txt

 convergence because it interferes with the integration scheme.
-Regardless of whether you enable this, we will always ensure that the mass fractions stay positive and larger than some floor small_x.
+Regardless of whether you enable this, we will always ensure that the mass fractions stay positive and larger than some floor ``small_x``.

-.. raw:: latex

-   \MarginPar{do we always renormalize at the end?}

 Tolerances
 ==========

 Tolerances dictate how accurate the ODE solver must be while solving equations during a simulation.
 Typically, the smaller the tolerance is, the more accurate the results will be.
 However, if the tolerance is too small, the code may run for too long or the ODE solver will never converge.
-In these simulations,
-rtol values will set the relative tolerances and atol values will set the absolute tolerances for the ODE solver.
+In these simulations, rtol values will set the relative tolerances and atol values will set the absolute tolerances for the ODE solver.
 Often, one can find and set these values in an input file for a simulation.

-Figure \ `[fig:tolerances] <#fig:tolerances>`__ shows the results of a simple simulation using the burn_cell unit test to determine what tolerances are ideal for simulations.
+Figure `[fig:tolerances] <#fig:tolerances>`__ shows the results of a simple simulation using the burn_cell unit test to determine what tolerances are ideal for simulations.
 For this investigation, it was assumed that a run with a tolerance of :math:`10^{-12}`